qudx54632/qudx.github.io/content/post/Lee's fest/index.md

 ---

 This event not only honored a pioneering figure in theoretical physics but also reflected on two decades of progress in foundational research.

+It also marked a personal transition: I officially concluded my time at the **Perimeter Institute**.
+My years at PI have been formative, both professionally and personally.
+It was here that I learned to recognize what truly matters — in science and beyond.
+The environment at PI helped shape my character and sharpen my sense of direction.

+I’m especially thankful to **Bianca Dittrich**, my mentor during this period, for helping me understand the importance of setting boundaries and maintaining clarity in professional interactions.
+Her strong work ethic and principled approach to research have had a lasting influence on how I engage with collaboration, make decisions, and grow as an academic.

-Thank you to everyone who joined and made the celebration memorable!
+Thank you to everyone at PI who supported me along the way — for the conversations, the challenges, and the shared pursuit of ideas that matter.